 - 1. This action is brought under 42 U.S.C. § 1983 against Defendants' unlawful deprivation of Plaintiffs' rights under the Fourteenth and Twenty-Sixth Amendments to the United States Constitution and the laws of the United States. - 2.
 Plaintiffs are young college students who want to register and vote in Tennessee, where they reside and attend school, as is their constitutional right.
 Symm v.
-United States, 439 U.S. 1105 (1979), summarily aff'g United States v.
+United States, 439

+U.S. 1105 (1979), summarily aff'g United States v.
 Texas, 445 F. Supp.
 1245, 1256 (S.D.
 Tex.
 1978).
 Tennessee's strict voter ID law, Tenn.
-Code Ann. § 2-7-112, which requires in-person voters to present one of a limited number of photo IDs, intentionally discriminates against out-of-state college and university students, and has the purpose and effect of denying and abridging the right to vote on account of age.
-The voter ID law expressly singles out student ID cards for exclusion and was amended to exclude out-of-state ID cards, which are widely held by students who move to Tennessee to attend college or university and which, on information and belief, are the most common form of ID that Tennessee college and university students present to campus ID card offices when they matriculate and request a student ID card.
-The law was also amended to exclude local photo ID cards such as public library photo ID cards, which students could have more easily obtained than Identification (ID Only) Licenses issued by the Tennessee Department of Safety and Homeland Security. - 3.
-Tennessee's voter ID law also discriminates between current and retired faculty and employee ID cards issued by public postsecondary educational institutions, which are accepted at the polls, and nearly identical public college and university student ID cards, without any rational basis for the differential treatment.
-Furthermore, Tennessee's voter ID law compounds this flagrant and irrational age discrimination by exempting absentee voting.
+Code Ann. § 2-7-112, which requires in-person voters to present one of a limited number of photo IDs, intentionally discriminates against Tennessee college and university students and has the purpose and effect of denying and/or abridging the right to vote on account of age.
+Unlike any other voter ID law in the country, Tennessee's voter ID law expressly singles out student ID cards for exclusion, even while faculty and employee ID cards issued by public colleges and universities have been accepted at the polls without incident for almost four years.
+The law was also amended to exclude out-of-state ID cards and local photo ID cards such as public library photo ID cards, which students could have more easily obtained than Identification (ID Only) Licenses issued by the Tennessee Department of Safety and Homeland Security.

+3. Tennessee's voter ID law discriminates between current and retired faculty and employee ID cards issued by public postsecondary educational institutions, which are accepted at the polls, and nearly identical public college and university student ID cards, without any rational basis for the differential treatment.
+Tennessee's voter ID law compounds this flagrant and irrational age discrimination by exempting absentee voting.
 Absentee voting is by excuse only in Tennessee, and a college student may vote absentee if he or she will be absent from the county of registration to attend school.
-This excuse is therefore only available to instate college students if they vote at their prior address, not on campus, but it is unavailable to out-of-state students.
-By contrast, any adult voter at least 60 years of age may vote absentee.
+This alternative to complying with the voter ID requirement is therefore only available to college students originally from Tennessee and only if they vote at their prior address, not on campus.
+It is unavailable to new Tennessee residents who attended high school in a different state.
+By contrast, any adult voter at least 60 years of age may vote absentee without submitting a copy of his/her photo ID.